braincellss/more-info-about-me-/README.md

 I'm comfortable with jokes

- ( things that I like forsaken, die of death, and more) (DNI LIST: 'darkship'/proship)
+ ( things that I like forsaken, die of death, and more)

- ect ect fandoms..
+ (DNI LIST: 'darkship'/proship)

 pls do not copy my skins, I hid freely